Elizabeth's Kitchen Diary

 Then winter kicked in.
 Winter in Shetland can be brutal what with relentless rain and gales, so it’s mostly an indoor affair.
 Searching for the sea cave was postponed until the weather improved.

-Come April the weather forecast was for full sun for an entire day.
-An adventure was planned – we were going to find this cave once and for all!
-This time we went a little bit more prepared.
-I found the OS co-ordinates for the cave in this Shetland Amenity Trust document and plotted them into my GPS.
+Come April, the weather forecast was for full sun for an entire day.
+We planned an adventure—we were going to find this cave once and for all!
+This time, we went a little bit more prepared.
+I found the OS coordinates for the cave in this Shetland Amenity Trust document and plotted them into my GPS.

 The ‘smugglers cave’, 200 metres inland at the headland of Pundsar, formed due to the sea exploiting the weakness of a geological fault within the rock face.